district10/blog/_posts/post-0001-pandoc-readme.md

 -----------------------

 Some variables are set automatically by pandoc.
 These vary somewhat depending on the output format, but include metadata fields as well as the following:

 `title`, `author`, `date`
 :   allow identification of basic aspects of the document.
+Included
-    Included in PDF metadata through LaTeX.
+    in PDF metadata through LaTeX and ConTeXt.
+These can be set through a [pandoc title block][Extension: `pandoc_title_block`],
-    These can be set through a [pandoc title block][Extension: `pandoc_title_block`], which allows for multiple authors, or through a YAML metadata block:
+    which allows for multiple authors, or through a YAML metadata block:

         ---